RdeSwart/feather_wood/README.md

 2. OpenAi - ChatGpt for problem solving and further understanding when I couldn't find the answers elsewhere.
 3. Stack Overflow for problems that I searched for.
 4. The wonderful Slack community - most of my searches brought something up here and it was nice to know I was not the only one facing certain problems!
+5. Images from Adobe Stock on free trial
+6. Youtube - for deeper understanding of databases

 [Back to Top](#feather-and-wood)